Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 ![events_map](assets/I022.png)

 So we can see the train stations and restaurants that might be impacted by the events.
+The events rendered may be different to what is shown in the screenshot.
 Lets create a dataset that extracts only the impacted areas.

 Join the Events data frame to The Train Stations Data frame.
 Then, Join the Events Data frame to the Restaurants Data frame.

 You may notice that there are  new  H3 columns for the restaurants and places of the same resolution as the events.
 This naturally creates a key to join to.
 There is also a new column which displays the distance away the restaurant is from the event.
 This was created using a standard geospatial function.
+Copy and paste the following into a new cell called **affected_by_events**

 ```python